brycie-boy/The_Cosmos/✏️ Journal/🗓 Daily Planner.md

 - [ ] **1.**

 ![[FB4978D7-AF0F-47AA-9ABC-82A3906C6645.jpeg|80]]
-- Source: In the Buddha's Words An Anthology of Discourses From the Pali Canon Chapter VII.
-The Path to Liberation
+- Source: In the Buddha's Words An Anthology of Discourses From the Pali Canon
 - Author: Bhikku Bodhi
 >
 - [x] **2.**